sekunho/swoogle/README.md

 - I enabled `KindSignatures` to make things more explicit.
 Helps me out quite a bit.
 - It isn't really helpful to have `Homeworld` but it's actually just an ID.
-Later on I'll be making a `Homeoworld` type with the actual data, not just a reference through an ID.
+Later on I'll be making a `Homeworld` type with the actual data, not just a reference through an ID.
 So to make that distinction, I'm gonna suffix the types and field names with `Id`(s) if they deal with Ids, and none if without.
 - I have to find a way to organize the modules that doesn't cause circular